-Date: April 23, 2024
+Date: May 27, 2024

-This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Nobel Resources Corp. (individually or collectively with its subsidiaries, as applicable, "Nobel" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the years ended December 31, 2023.
+This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Nobel Resources Corp. (individually or collectively with its subsidiaries, as applicable, "Nobel" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the three months ended March 31, 2024.
 The MD&A should be read in conjunction with the audited consolidated financial statements as at and for the year ended December 31, 2023.
 All amounts included in the MD&A are expressed in Canadian dollars, unless otherwise specified.